zaka786khan/cashautomator/README.md

 CashAutomator software automate on such websites who rewards for doing something for example PTC sites.

 # How to Install
-Here you know about how to Install CashAutomator software into your windows platform
+Here you know about how to Install CashAutomator software into your windows platform.

+# Just new updates